israel-dryer/ttkbootstrap/docs/widgets/combobox.rst

 Overview
 ========

 The ``ttk.Combobox`` includes the **TCombobox** class.
+The *primary* color is applied by default.
 This style is further subclassed by each of the theme colors to produce the following color and style combinations.

 .. image:: images/combobox_primary.png